|

 • Next, pour in your vinegar until it reaches the top.
 Your branches and peel, if you added any, should be submerged.

-• Finally, pop the lid on, and let the ingredients infuse for at least two weeks in a cool, dark place.
+• Pop the lid on, and let the ingredients infuse for at least two weeks in a cool, dark place.
 The cupboard under your kitchen sink is an ideal place for this.
 Two weeks would be the bare minimum.
 For stronger pine scented vinegar, leave the pine steeping for longer.
 I’ve left herbs and citrus infusing for as much as six months, for stronger smelling infused vinegar.

 Notes

 Spray your cloth with the spray, and you can get wiping, for a home that will smell forest fresh!
+Do note that not all surfaces are suitable for cleaning with vinegar – avoid using this spray on marble, quartz, granite, stone or similar.

 Servings: 2 bottles